aaishahaslam/projects/project5/index.md

 ![autoplot](./us_arrivals_project_files/unnamed-chunk-7-1.png)

-Most of the lines in the ACF plot are between the blue bounds meaning there is no significant autocorrelation remaining, so the model has sucessfully captured the majority of time dependent structure in the data.
+Most of the lines in the ACF plot are between the blue bounds meaning there is **no significant autocorrelation** remaining, so the model has sucessfully captured the **majority** of time dependent structure in the data.

 ## Conclusion

 Our manually chosen ARIMA model **continuously outperformed** the automated ARIMA and SNaive benchmarks.
 This implies that using automated arimas alone is not sufficient and could result in less-than-ideal projections, particularly when domain expertise or thorough diagnostic analysis can guide better model selections.

-Source
+Source:
 Tourism Research

 credits to https://otexts.com/fpp3/ and https://link.springer.com/book/10.1007/978-3-031-70584-7